Analysis of the My Little Pony: Friendship Is Magic fandom: Religion, spirituality and irreligion

 In his 2024 essay The Bible and My Little Pony, theology professor Tom de Bruin extended Crome's research on Christian My Little Pony fan fiction.
 De Bruin analyzed two primary methods bronies use to combine Christianity and My Little Pony: introducing ponies into biblical narratives, and introducing Christianity into Equestria.
 De Bruin found that while Christian bronies are respectful about religion and try to stick to correct religious beliefs, creating these works changes how they read the Bible, with readers reporting that biblical passages now remind them of My Little Pony characters.
 De Bruin borrowed Henry Jenkins's terminology to describe this fan activity as poaching: Christian bronies often read Christian meanings into the show even when the creators did not intend them, and develop personal fan theories that characters are Christians based on details like rainbow symbolism and phrases spoken by the characters like "my prayers have been answered."
 According to de Bruin, "[Christian My Little Pony fan fiction writers] are not simply using MLP fandom as a tool for theological reflection or religious experience, but also recasting the entire fandom into the worldview of their faith."
 He concluded that "their theology needs to be dogmatically correct, otherwise their engagement with the fandom will be for naught."

-In an 2016 essay on the spirituality of the brony fandom, Pavol Kosnáč separated casual fans from what he called "devotees": bronies whose entire lifestyle and beliefs are shaped by the show.
+In a 2016 essay on the spirituality of the brony fandom, Pavol Kosnáč separated casual fans from what he called "devotees": bronies whose entire lifestyle and beliefs are shaped by the show.
 Through interviews with 32 bronies and surveys with 99 others, he found that 63% said the show and its fandom had changed their worldview or moral values, and 12.5% called it the most important thing in their lives.
 Kosnáč identified several effects the show had on devoted bronies: a lasting sense of happiness that some said helped with depression, moral guidance from the show's lessons, and feeling safe in what they saw as a harsh world.
 Kosnáč found that for some Christian bronies, the show strengthened their existing faith.
 Like Edwards, Kosnáč concluded that the most devoted bronies treat the fandom like a religion because it provides psychological and social support like what organized religions typically offer.